 - Basic Description

-various inputs.
-The basic function of this unit is to receive signals from various sensors as well as data provided by
+input from various sensors as well as data provided by

 designed to optimize vehicle performance, shift quality and fuel efficiency.

-The electronic sensors monitor the gear position selection, vehicle speed, throttle position
+Electronic sensors monitor the gear position selection, vehicle speed, throttle position

 in the transmission that control the position of various valves and gears.

 The gear position selector switch communicates to the TCM which gear has been selected by the operator.
 The crankshaft position sensor provides information to the TCM to determine the existing rotational speed of the engine.
-This information helps the TCM to determine when to change gears.
-The Throttle position sensor tells the TCM how far the throttle is open which indirectly indicates the engine load.
+This information helps the TCM determine when to change gears.
+The throttle position sensor tells the TCM how far the throttle is open which indirectly indicates the engine load.
 This input is used to determine the best time to change a gear.
 The turbine speed sensor determines the speed of the torque converter.
 The TCM uses this information to find the slippage across the torque converter,

 The brake pedal position sensor helps to ensure that the driver has applied the brake before shifting into park or reverse.
 The TCM may also downshift the transmission if the vehicle is going downhill in order to utilize the compression braking of the engine.

 Inputs from the traction control system instruct the transmission to downshift when one or more tires are losing traction.